a25patel/data-structures/assessments/js-expressions/writing_javascript_expressions.md

 Choose between `var`, `let` and `const` to create a variable called `coolBears`, which we'll update several times in a loop.

-By the end, the string should read "paddington is a pretty cool bear, smokey bear is a pretty cool bear, etc", with every bear represented, proclaiming it's coolness.
+By the end, the string should read "paddington is a pretty cool bear, smokey is a pretty cool bear, etc", with every bear represented, proclaiming it's coolness.

 ### !end-question